hugomelendez/openshift-cicd-pipelines/README.md

 ## Pipeline Library

-The pipeline uses a shared library for common functionality, the library is embedded in this repository but can be externalized in other Git repository as well.
+The pipelines use a shared library for common functionality, the library is embedded in this repository but can be externalized in other Git repository as well.

 ## Demo